U.S. bans travel from Brazil as coronavirus also surges in Mexico

 Like with Mexico, the border has been closed with Canada, which reported 69 more deaths Sunday after 105 Saturday.

 On Saturday, Brazil reported an additional 965 fatalities, which was not far from the United States' total and one less than Friday after a record 1,188 Thursday.
-On Sunday, 590 deaths were reported so far.
+On Sunday, Brazil reported 703 deaths -- the most of any country and nearly 100 more than the United States, which recorded 617 deaths on Sunday.

 Brazilian President Jair Bolsonaro has focused on reopening businesses as many governors urge social isolation measures.